 The MPCA has limited ability to respond to individual wood smoke complaints.
-We encourage you to follow this process if you are having health or nuisance problems caused by a neighbor's smoky appliance.
+We encourage you to follow this process if you are having health or nuisance problems caused by a neighbor's smoky appliance or recreational burning.

-1. Give your neighbor a chance to be a ‘good’ neighbor.
-Don’t get angry, most people are responsible and willing to help if asked in a polite non-threatening manner.
+Most people are responsible and willing to help if asked in a polite, non-threatening manner.

 Calmly tell your neighbor what the problem is.
 You may find that your neighbor is not aware that they are affecting your property or your health.
 Give them a copy of one of the following documents: